 In January of 2022, Google processed 12.1 million search queries.
 Think of all the potential traffic your website could receive if you could capture just a tiny fraction of those searches.
 How?

 As SEOs, content marketers, and bloggers know, backlinks are currently the most important off-page SEO factor.

 That’s because natural links from authoritative and relevant websites act as an independent “vote of confidence,” which helps search engines trust your website more.

 When Google’s search spider crawls your site, looking for fresh content (sometimes depending on your sitemap settings), it indexes your new pages and prepares them for search users.

 After your pages are added into its vast index to be returned in search results when relevant search queries are triggered, Google uses several algorithm factors to determine where those pages will rank.

 In the SEO world, we refer to these as Google’s ranking factors.
 They’re the determining factors for organic web page rankings.
-Fortunately, you don’t have to memorize all of the ranking factors — good news, because according to Google, there are over 200 of them.
+Fortunately, you don’t have to memorize all of the ranking factors.
+This is great news since there are literally hundreds of them.

 But the most important factor as far as SEO is concerned is links.
 Well, not the links per se, but the impact of such links.
 Some other off-page factors are:

 In the past, if I generated 100 links to my page, and you had only 20 links, Google would view my web page as more authoritative and valuable than yours.